The Most Effective Communication Channels at Work

 Disadvantages include:

-• Completely impractical for remote teams, which makes up the vast majority of workplaces in 2022.
+• Completely impractical for remote teams, which makes up the vast majority of workplaces.

 • There’s no denying that people prefer to be in-person when possible, but it’s not always going to work for hybrid and remote teams.